Burnett01/rsync-deployments/README.md

 Forked from [Contention/rsync-deployments](https://github.com/Contention/rsync-deployments)

-This GitHub Action deploys files in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.
+This GitHub Action deploys files in `GITHUB_WORKSPACE` to a remote folder via rsync over ssh.

-Use this action in a build/test workflow which leaves deployable code in `GITHUB_WORKSPACE`.
+Use this action in a CD workflow which leaves deployable code in `GITHUB_WORKSPACE`.

+The base-image is very small (Alpine+Cache) which results in faster deployments.

 ---